eBioKit/docker-galaxy/README.md

 > Giardine B, Riemer C, Hardison RC, Burhans R, Elnitski L, Shah P, Zhang Y, Blankenberg D, Albert I, Taylor J, Miller W, Kent WJ, Nekrutenko A. "Galaxy: a platform for interactive large-scale genome analysis."
 Genome Research.
 2005 Oct; 15(10):1451-5.

-## Running the Container

-The container is publicly available as `ebiokit/docker-galaxy`.
-The recommended method for launching the container is via docker-compose.

-## Quickstart

-This procedure starts Galaxy in a standard virtualised environment.

-- Install [docker](https://docs.docker.com/engine/installation/) for your system if not previously done.
-- `docker run -it -p 8080:80 ebiokit/docker-galaxy`
-- MRS will be available at [http://localhost:8080/](http://localhost:8080/)

 ### About the eBioKit project

 The eBioKit is a system running multiple open source web services on an Apple Mac-mini where all databases are stored locally.